From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Nothing is and nothing could be more certain, from all the evidence, than that prohibition is an unqualified failure and a colossal calamity to the Nation.
 Whatever promotes drunkenness and drug addiction and all forms of intemperance also promotes crime of every kind.
 We have the unimpeachable evidence of our senses that certainly more than half the crimes and misdemeanors perpetrated throughout the land and sensationally featured and headlined in the newspapers are crimes which are the result of prohibition.
 [Hiram Maxim, Senate Judiciary subcommittee on “The National Prohibition Law” April 5-24, 1926]

 Prohibition ended in 1933 with the ratification of the Constitution’s twenty-first amendment, which repealed the eighteenth amendment.
-Nevertheless, the twenty-first amendment grants broad powers to States regarding the distribution and sale of alcoholic beverages, and until 1966 Mississippi remained a completely dry state.
+In spite of the end to prohibition, the twenty-first amendment grants broad powers to states regarding the distribution and sale of alcoholic beverages, and until 1966 Mississippi remained a completely dry state.
 Today 33 states delegate authority to local counties or municipalities to ban or restrict the alcohol sale.

 The three-tiered system has recently come under attack from thousands of small wineries and microbreweries throughout the country who feel that their businesses could be improved by selling directly to retailers and consumers, skipping entirely the restrictive distribution process.
 Ending the system, they argue, would result in increased jobs for the small businesses, and lower costs and greater variety for consumers.
 The system benefits no one but the alcohol distributors who want to retain a monopoly over the country’s supply of alcoholic beverages.
-Critics of the three-tiered system have sued many States for discriminatory regulations: such States allow in-state wineries to distribute directly to retailers, but do not allow this for out-of-state wineries.
+Such critics of the three-tiered system have sued many states for discriminatory regulations: such states allow in-state wineries to distribute directly to retailers, but do not allow this for out-of-state wineries.
 These States in essence set aside the three-tiered system for their own wineries, but impose the three-tiered system on out of state ones.
-What would happen if we eliminated the three-tiered system that we have today?
+What would happen if we completely eliminated the three-tiered system that we have today, just as these small wineries would prefer?
 According to Pamela S. Erickson, a defender of the three-tiered system, we have only to look at the United Kingdom to see how alcoholic beverage deregulation has affected them.
 Over a four-decade period, the U.K. has incrementally deregulated alcohol to where it is available any time of day during the week in all varieties of bars and stores.
 It is now 70% more affordable and “the marketplace is flooded with cheap alcohol that has encouraged people to drink.”
-The social consequences of this deregulation have been unfortunate:
+The social consequences of this deregulation, she argues, have been particularly bad:

 Hospital admissions for alcohol liver disease and acute intoxication have doubled over just 10 years.
 Underage drinking rates are twice what ours are.
 Problems around bars and clubs are so severe in London that London has two buses equipped as field hospitals to take care of people who have been victims of alcohol-fueled violence or alcohol intoxication every weekend.
 [Pamela Erickson, U.S. House Judiciary subcommittee hearing on “Legal Issues Concerning State Alcohol Regulation,” March 18, 2010]